walterrowe/magick-frames/README.md

 1. Open the CreateStyleDroplets AppleScript in Script Editor and run it.
 1. Choose the folder where you want the droplets and it creates one for every style.

+> **Bonus Feature**
+>
+> When you use this EASY option one SPECIAL style droplet is also created called "**Style Chooser**".
+>
+> Double-click "Style Chooser" or drop images onto it and it presents a list of all the defined styles.
+Select multiple styles to easily decorate a set of pictures in multiple looks in one easy step.
+>
+> If you have added your own custom styles to the CreateStyleDroplets AppleScript, and recreated all the style droplets, then Style Chooser also includes your own custom styles.

 ### The Hard Way

 1. Open the CreateStyleDroplets AppleScript in Script Editor and export as individual apps named for specific styles.

 When a style droplet runs it looks for it's own name in the styles property list and runs the “frame\_it” script with the associated options to decorate your images.
 For example, if you double-click the logo_dark droplet, it looks for logo_dark in the style list and uses the logo_dark "frame_it" options to decorate your images.

-**StyleChooser**: One special droplet called "StyleChooser" is also created if you use the EASY option .
-When you double-click "StyleChooser" or drop images onto it, it presents a list of all the defined styles and lets you choose as many of them as you like.
-Let makes it easy to decorate a select set of pictures in multiple styles at once.
-If you have added your own custom styles to run CreateStyleDroplets to create all the defined styles, then StyleChooser also offers your custom styles.

 ### Create Individual Style Droplets